jammi/EngineSim/README.md

 * Implement more features
 * Write signal generation parts in C
-* Implement simulator complete suite: throttle position sensor, lambda sensor, temperature sensors, air flow sensors, etc.
+* Implement complete simulator suite: throttle position sensor, lambda sensor, temperature sensors, air flow sensors, etc.
-* Hardware adapter interfaces for capturing cam/crank signals from actual engines
+* Hardware adapter interfaces for capturing signal samples from actual engines and to the ECU's used.

 ## Credits and copyright